Chapter 4: Designing Your Architecture

 - .NET Compact Framework.
 You can use the .NET Compact Framework to create a rich client mobile application that supports connected or occasionally connected scenarios.

 - ASP.NET mobile controls.
 You can use ASP.NET mobile controls to create a thin client mobile application.
-ASP.NET mobile controls is a set of server-side controls and special page classes that render output specific to the type of device accessing the application.
+ASP.NET mobile controls is a set of server-side controls and special page classes that render output specific to the type of device accessing

 - Silverlight.
 You can use Silverlight for Mobile Devices to provide rich media support and an improved user experience.